Overview on Excel Font and Fill Color Change

 This is a guide that will help you to master all the techniques you have to know to work with the Font color and Fill color change in an Excel workbook.

-Changing the color of text
+Changing the color of the text/font

-There are a number of ways you can work with to change the color of text and the background of cells in Excel.
+There are a number of ways you can work to change the color of text and the background of cells in Excel.

 Change the color of text – using built-in color codes